 With Beehive Broadband’s fiber internet, there are no data caps, which means you aren’t charged for overages and you won’t be arbitrarily slowed down.
 You’ll never be restricted in how or when you use your internet connection, giving you the freedom to do what you want online.

 To sum it up, fiber and Beehive Broadband are going to keep your internet running for decades to come.
-For more information or to get fiber-optic internet from Beehive Broadband, call us at 844-695-4390.
+For more information or to get fiber-optic internet from Beehive Broadband, check out our internet service page or call us at 844-390-3310.